1949

 1943

 • 17 September.
 The Rev. Henrietta Rue Goodwin died.
-She had retired from the faculty of the National Cathedral School to live with her sister Helen Goodwin French, wife of Hollis French, who was warden here from 1914-1940.
+She had retired from the faculty of the National Cathedral School to live with her sister Helen Goodwin French, widow of Hollis French, who was warden here from 1914-1940.
 After her burial from the Cathedral Church of the Nativity in Bethlehem PA, which the Goodwins had helped to found, a memorial was held at Emmanuel.
 For a discussion of her ministry here, see also: 1897.

 1942